thieleju/chess-com-insights/README.md

 ## 🚀 How it works

-This extension shows chess game statistics of the currently shown players.
+This extension shows statistics for chess.com games.
 Use the icon in the top right corner to adjust the settings.

 - First three numbers are the wins/loses/draws of the player